Potherca/phpunit-testcase-traits/README.md

 For full details on how to use traits, please refer to [the section on traits in the PHP manual][php-traits].

+## Available traits

+- **CreateDataProviderTrait** -- _Create data-provider arrays_
+  Creates a `key/value` pair from a given one-dimensional array of values, which is meant to be returned from a data-provider method in a TestCase

 ## Colophon

 - **Author**: Created by [Potherca][potherca].